Menu

 Face Validity

 At surface level, does the test appear to measure what it is supposed to?
-This is the most basic and least rigorous form of validity.
+This is the most basic and least rigorous form of validity, though it still matters in marketing assignment research when presenting instruments to non-technical stakeholders.

 Difference Between Reliability and Validity — Side-by-Side Comparison

-The table below captures the core difference between reliability and validity that every student must understand:
+The table below captures the core difference between reliability and validity that every student must understand — whether you are writing a research paper, a case study, or a full dissertation:

 Criteria